 Summer is all about grilling.
-We love cooking out on the grill, and coming up with new ways to do it.
-Since everyone loves food on a stick, these plummy pork skewers are perfect for a party snack or, for a main meal served with a salad and rice.
+We love cooking out on the grill and coming up with new ways to do it.
+Since everyone loves food on a stick, these plummy pork skewers are perfect for a party snack or, for the main meal served with a salad and rice.
 Kebabs are a fun way to be creative on the grill.

 Sweet & Savory Ingredients are perfect for Grilling together